7esting/django_tdd/cheat_sheet.md

 Create a .gitignore file and add the files and directoires that should not be synched or pushed to GitHub Also create a readme with markdown extension 'md' in wich the project is described.

-Perform the first sync or commit with GitHub:
+Perform the first sync or commit with GitHub :
 ```
 git add README.md
 git commit -m "first commit"